katerina-kossler/hiking-habit/README.md

 ```

 ## <a name="v2">Version 2.0</a>
-In the next iteration of this project, I want to:
+In the next iteration of this project, I want to on features including:
-* Move the goal progress display to a progress dashboard
+* move the goal progress display to a progress dashboard
-* Integrate a map display using the Google Maps Api to show markers for trail locations
+* integrate a map display using the Google Maps Api to show markers for trail locations
-* Futher streamline the styling and design of the app
+* futher streamline the styling and design of the app
-* Include more information in a dashboard from the ratings in hike results to add another dimension of progress
+* include more information in a dashboard from the ratings in hike results to add another dimension of progress